 - Creating safe spaces.

-Six months on, we have reflected on what we have done and what more we will aim to do.
+We continue to reflect on what we have done and what more we will aim to do.

 - Aspirational targets to aim for, namely, one in three appointments to senior management (Service Development Manager and above) and Trustee roles over the next five years to be people from a BAME background.